A Summary of Our First Five Road Trips

 Part of our Adventure Travels is to learn as much history as we can in the place where the history was made.
 And Charleston, SC is one fabulous city (and surrounding areas) to learn and see as much history in it’s original locations.

-We actually stayed at Lake Aire RV Park and Campground, Hollywood, SC, about 15 miles from downtown Charleston.
+We stayed at Lake Aire RV Park and Campground, Hollywood, SC, about 15 miles from downtown Charleston.
 This was a nice campground for the price!
 It was actually a great location for two days of our sightseeing days.

 Our first day, I discovered I had lost my ear buds to my iPhone, so that was a priority to replace.
 I did a quick search and discovered there was an Apple Store in Charleston, so off we went once set up to buy a replacement set.
 While we were out, we saw a sign to Folly Beach.
 Good friends had just told us to be sure and visit it, so we also took a drive to check it out!
 There was some road construction and we discovered our big truck doesn’t maneuver very well in tight places, like the streets of Folly Beach!
 But we were glad we saw it!
 It was 90 degrees when we arrived, so it was great to be on a beach!

 Day two was supposed to be warm, so we decided to find another beach to visit.
 So we learned about Edisto Island, about 30 miles from us.
 Wouldn’t you know it, at 80 degrees, it was too cool for us to stay for the day!
 We stayed as long as we could, and managed to relax and enjoy the beautiful beach and waves….but to be honest, both Myrtle Beach and ALL the beaches we’ve visited in Florida were much nicer.
 There is a state park on the Island and maybe that was where we were supposed to be!
 We actually thought about changing campgrounds and moving there as it appeared they had room on the internet.
 But when I called, they were full.
 We found a place to park in a beach access lot, which was adequate but there were no restrooms or showers, nothing to rinse your feet off.
 I guess we are spoiled!
-Here is a slide show if you would like to see it:

 Day 3 was a rainy day.
 We had lots of little things to do around the RV and we needed to research how we were going to sightsee!
 Bill made a big pot of homemade beef vegetable soup (we don’t talk about this much, but we prefer to cook and eat at “home!”).
 We wanted to see some plantations, the museum and historical houses.
 Individually, it would be expensive, but we were able to buy a Heritage Passport, a ticket to see nine “must-see” historic sites at a 40% savings!
 Perfect!
 So we ran downtown and bought the pass to be ready to start our next day.